 2) She should have the budget or money to buy your product or service

-3) And lastly, the sales prospect or potential customer must have the authority to make the buying decision
+3) And lastly, the sales prospect or potential customer must have the authority to make the buying decisions

-So, sales prospecting is essentially the process of identifying those buyers who fit the above criteria.
+So, sales prospecting activities is essentially the process of identifying those buyers who fit the above criteria.

 Let us take an example.

 Suppose you are in the business of selling enterprise targeted insurance policies.
 To sell your service, you get a list of potential buyers in your targeted audience.

 One day, you make a phone call to one of your targeted buyers and realize that he doesn’t have the authority to make a buying decision.